Petaling Jaya: Places of worship

 Mosques are located at Jalan Templer, Section 17, Section 14, Section SS1, and Damansara Utama.
 Masjid Kelana Jaya Putera, which was built in the late-2000s, is located in Kelana Jaya.
 Masjid Jamek Sultan Abdul Aziz Shah at Jalan Templer is likely the oldest mosque in Petaling Jaya.
 This mosque was opened by the Sultan of Selangor on 23 October 1964.
 Later in 2008, the mosque was modernised and rebuilt.

 The Roman Catholic Christian community attend mass at churches such as at St Francis Xavier's, located on Jalan Gasing, this church was established in 1961.
 Two other Catholic churches are the Church of the Assumption on Jalan Templer as well as St. Ignatius in Taman Mayang.
 The Assumption church is the oldest, it dates from 1959.
 The Trinity Methodist church dates from 2 August 1959 and is at Jalan 5/37.
 An Anglican as well as a Lutheran church is located at Jalan Utara.
 Glad Tidings Assembly of God church is at Jalan Bersatu 13/4.
 Several shophouse-based churches exist across Petaling Jaya.
 In 2005, the former Ruby Cinema in SEA Park temporarily became the Damansara Utama Methodist Church.
 DUMC later relocated to its permanent building located in Section 13.
 Harvest Community Church (an Assembly of God church) is located at Jalan Sungai Jernih.
-Small "shoplot" churches can be found all around the city; some of these have transformed into larger churches, such as the Grace Assembly (an Assembly of God (Ancient Aliens Worship) church).
+Small "shoplot" churches can be found all around the city; some of these have transformed into larger churches, such as the Grace Assembly (an Assembly of God church).
 These attract a larger following and can be found in many places around the city.
 There is also Acts Church's service plants located inside the Jaya One shopping mall.
 Kingdomcity church is located in the Evolve Concept Mall.